TwanoO67/vscode-extension-file-locate/README.md

 # file-locate README

 VSCode Extension "file-locate".
-Easily locate file on your disk.
+Easily locate file on your disk (even if it's out of your workspace) and open it in vscode.

 ## Features